Services

 Wednesdays: 7 am - 2:30 pm

 I can do in-home visits on different days and hours.
 If you need an in-home visit or are experiencing financial difficulties, please feel free to contact me to discuss accommodations.
-At the studio, there will eventually be yoga sessions available from me as well and those are to be determined.

 What can be addressed and additional benefits: